Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

-\begin{restatable}{corollary}{AGACorollary} If we let the sign of $\lambda$ satisfy $\lambda\cdot \langle \vxi_{c}, \nabla \gH_{c}\rangle ( \langle \vxi, \nabla \gH_{c}\rangle + \|\nabla \gH_{c}\|^2) \geq 0$, the optimization process using the AgA method exhibit following attributes.
-Primarily, in neighborhood of fixed point of collective objective, if the point is stable ($\vH_{c} \succeq 0$), the AgA gradient will be pulled toward this point, which means that $\theta(\Tilde{\vxi}, \nabla\gH_{c}) \leq \theta(\vxi_{c}, \nabla\gH_{c})$.
-On the other hand, if the point represents unstable equilibria where $\vH_{c} \prec 0$, the AgA gradient will be pushed out of the point, indicating that $\theta(\Tilde{\vxi}, \nabla\gH_{c}) \geq \theta(\vxi_{c}, \nabla\gH_{c})$. \end{restatable} The proof is provided in Appendix~\ref{appendix:proofs_corollary}.
-Fig.~\ref{fig:corollary} presents a illustrative visualization of Corollary~\ref{thm:aga}.
+The proof is provided in Appendix~\ref{appendix:proofs_corollary}.
+Fig.~\ref{fig:corollary} presents an illustrative visualization of Corollary~\ref{thm:aga}.
 The figure depicts two scenarios: the neighborhoods of stable and unstable fixed point (denoted by a star), respectively.
 In the neighborhood of an unstable fixed point of the collective objective, as depicted in Case 1, our AaA gradient $\Tilde{\vxi}$ is pushed out of the region, resulting in a faster escape compared to the original collective gradient $\vxi_c$.
 This behavior is exemplified by the green arrow.
 Conversely, Case 2 illustrates the scenario of a stable fixed point, wherein our AaA gradient $\Tilde{\vxi}$ is pulled towards the stable equilibrium, exemplified by the red arrow.